starshoy/bitly_automation_new/README.md

 Project is aimed to give user an ability to:
 - make shorten links via Bitly Url service
-- decode shorten Bitly links
+- to get the bitly link statistics

 ### How to install